shawnz303/policies/source/sections/11-incident_response_policy.md

 ## 11.2 Incident Management Policies

-The Datica incident response process follows the process recommended by [SANS](https://www.sans.org), an industry leader in security.
+The Iono Health incident response process follows the process recommended by [SANS](https://www.sans.org), an industry leader in security.
 Process flows are a direct representation of the SANS process which can be found in [this document](sections/incident-flowchart.pdf).

 Datica's incident response classifies security-related events into the following categories: